 Undoubtedly, the rangefinder is a blessing for hunters and in 3D archery.
-With the best rangefinder for bow hunting, you can get an accurate distance of your target from where you can take the shot and measures angle calculation if you are on tree stand.
+With the best rangefinder for bow hunting, you can get an accurate distance of your target from where you can take the shot and measure angle calculation if you are on a tree stand.

-The most astonishing fact about rangefinder is it can deliver the measurement even from 1300 yards of distance.
+The most astonishing fact about the rangefinder is it can deliver the measurement even from 1300 yards of distance.
 So, when you are on a hunting mission, you can ensure sufficient distance from ferocious animals.
-You can measure the speed of moving objects alongside their surroundings with it.
+Nowadays it is handy to get your prey.
+You can also measure the speed of moving objects alongside their surroundings.